 The specific purposes for which the funds are to be applied are as follows:

 The Designated fund is a reserve held specifically for investment in future educational projects.
-During the year, £125,853 was used to purchase tangible fixed assets and this is shown as a transfer into restricted fixed asset funds.

 The Unrestricted General Fund relates to the general activities undertaken by the Academy Trust.